ocpp-balanz/balanz/docs/source/introduction.rst

 If deployed as a :term:`LC`, :term:`balanz` will rely on a :term:`CSMS`/:term:`CS` for all charger operations not related to Smart Charging, including things like session authorization, reporting, firmware upgrades, etc.
 The :term:`CSMS`/:term:`CS` in this case will likely be supplied by the manufacturer of the chargers, but could even be a third-party provider.

-While not the primary focus, it is possible to deploy :term:`balanz` without the enabling Smart Charging.
+While not the primary focus, it is possible to deploy :term:`balanz` without enabling Smart Charging.
 In this case, :term:`balanz` would either work as an OCPP-proxy (:term:`LC` mode), or as a full (simple) - :term:`CSMS`/:term:`CS`.

 Below diagram shows different :term:`balanz` deployment options.